 In your daily business, many different aspects and ‘activities’ are constantly changing – sales trends and volume, marketing performance metrics, warehouse operational shifts or inventory management changes.
 All these little alterations in your business activities are impacting the global well-being of your company, your warehouse, your restaurant or even your healthcare facility.
+Whether you manage a big or small company, business reports must be incorporated to establish goals, track operations, and strategy, to get an in-depth view of the overall company state.

 What Are Business Reports?

 Working with an online dashboard tool to produce your reports is an incredible advantage for the easiness of use, the time saved but most importantly, the accuracy of the information you will use.
 As you work with real-time data, everything on your report will be up-to-date and the decisions you will take will be backed with the latest info.
 Such tool is a significant help when you need to explore your data and perform data analyses to extract actionable insights.
 It will deliver an important added-value to your report thanks to the visualization of your findings, bringing more clarity and comprehension to the analyses, which is their whole purpose.
+While exploring your data, with deeper insights generated with just a few clicks, the report doesn’t have to be dull, boring and lost in hundreds of pages or spreadsheets of data.
+Keeping a clean approach to generating a customized report for a department or whole company will bring more value than printing or searching through a spreadsheet.
+Imagine yourself in a meeting, with 200 pages of analysis from the last 5 years of business management.
+One participant asks you a specific question regarding your operational costs dating 3 years back.
+And you’re sitting there, trying to find that specific piece of information that can make or break your business meeting.
+With data analysis tools you cannot go wrong, all the information you need is generated with a click, within a click, within a click.

 Why You Need Business Reports

-These reports enable data collection by documenting the progress you make.
-Through them, you have means to compare different periods of time and activity, growth, etc. You can better see which products or services are more successful than others, which marketing campaign outperforms which other, and which markets or segments require more attention.
+These reports also enable data collection by documenting the progress you make.
+Through them, you have the means to compare different periods of time and activity, growth, etc. You can better see which products or services are more successful than others, which marketing campaign outperforms which other, and which markets or segments require more attention.
 Collecting all this data is indispensable – and by doing so, you build a paper trail of your past (or, namely, a data trail).
 They let people outside the company (like banks or investors) know about your activity and performance, and enable stakeholders to understand your organization’s tangible and intangible assets.

 With these reports, you increase the understanding of risks and opportunities within your company.
 They accentuate the link between financial and non-financial performance: they streamline processes, reduce costs and improve efficiency.
 They help you compare your performance to other business units or other companies in the same sector.
 On a more specific level, a business report template can help you dig thoroughly into details, and discover correlations that would be overlooked otherwise.
+All of these benefits, if used correctly, will provide insights into the most valuable information a business can obtain: will I survive on the market?
+By creating that kind of a report, not only will you find your answer, but the whole organization can tackle deeper into specific insights that can bring operational value and control the overall expenditures.
+That being said, how to write this kind of report, with specific examples and templates, can provide building blocks to establish a successful business intelligence strategy.
+Let’s see this through a more detailed approach.

 How To Write A Business Report